 This was to prove a crucial move in his career.
 The company was run by an investigator called John Boyall.
 From the basement office in Croydon of LRI, Boyall presided over a small team of data-gatherers.
 To the fore among these was a man called Andy Gadd.
 Mulcaire and Gadd did the bulk of the legwork in Boyall’s operation, and were used extensively by a variety of newspapers.
 Their work was largely formulaic, but they were reliable and discreet and gave no cause for discontent among their clients.

 During the 1990s, the News of the World had also been using the services of Christine Hart.
 She was also a forceful and resourceful journalist, who brought a fresh eye to some of the more mundane work of the private investigator.
-Personally, she found little excitement in the routine unearthing of telephone numbers, company searches, blagging of information from the Police National Computer, and sought to bring a more creative – and possibly more empathetic – eye to the knottier issues that confronted her clients.
+Personally, she found little excitement in the routine unearthing of telephone numbers and company searches, and sought to bring a more creative – and possibly more empathetic – eye to the knottier issues that confronted her clients.

 Greg Miskiw was an old-school News of the World news executive, veteran of many a sting.
 He had an insatiable hunger for new wheezes and methods of uncovering information, and found John Boyall – still in his late forties, but something of a senior figure in the world of private investigation – fascinating.
 “John Boyall used to be known as Goldfinger for his high living,” says Hart, who got to know Boyall extremely well.
 “Goldfinger was always on the lookout for new devices and ways of putting people under the spotlight.
 He was a real spy who had worked for [intelligence firm] Hakluyt and the big boys like G3.
 He had good MI6 contacts.”